MikeRogers0/MikeRogersIO/src/_posts/2021-05-21-saying-goodbye-to-typo-ci.md

 ---
 layout: post
-title: Shutting Down Typo CI
+title: Saying Goodbye To Typo CI
 description: I decided it was time to close Typo CI.
 Before I pulled the plug, I want to document some lessons learnt.
 ---